Kiril-Mordan/metal-world-shiny-dashboard/README.md

 * map may not show at first or have troubles refreshing itself, resizing the browser windows generally helps

-** the goal of the revisiting was to tryout some docker capabilities and make sure the app retains most of its original capabilities with little refactoring
+** the goal of the revisiting was to tryout some docker capabilities and make sure the app retains most of its original functionalities with little refactoring